 How do emotions develop?
 How do they feel?
-What happens to our body?
+What happens to our bodies?
 How do we recognize them in others?
 How do other authors describe them?
-We are looking for answers to these and many other questions here.
+Here is an overview of all the emotions we have dealt with in the manther blog so far—with links to the respective articles, of course.

 Today, we’re diving deep into the world of excitement – a state that often plays a major role in prose.
 Describing excited people can create a compelling and dynamic atmosphere in our stories, but sometimes it can be a challenge to authentically portray all the different facets of this state.
 In this post, we’ll look … Continue reading Masterfully describe excitement→